Methods of symptom evaluation and their impact on peripheral arterial disease symptom prevalence

 These findings were supported by other studies, leading researchers to question the previous epidemiological studies and viability of current questionnaires [24, 32].
 Are the patients classified in the literature as “asymptomatic” not experiencing symptoms, or are they slowing their walking pace/limiting physical activity to prevent the onset and/or progression of leg symptoms that could be identified under supervised exercise testing?
 Atypical symptoms and confounding factors further inhibit accurate diagnosis.

-What are the atypical symptoms of PAD?
+What are the atypical symptoms of peripheral arterial disease (PAD)?

 Ever since the development of the WHO/Rose questionnaire, researchers have discovered that despite the evolution/development of questionnaires, they are insufficient in detecting a wide variety of symptoms and symptom experiences that could be categorised as atypical.
 Moreover, atypical symptoms are reported more frequently than IC, but even an estimate of prevalence remains elusive since some epidemiological studies used mutually exclusive terms for the same phenomenon, hindering analysis [10, 14, 16, 20, 33, 34, 35, 36].